danzlarkin/HighliteDesktop/README.md

 >
 > ![image](https://github.com/user-attachments/assets/90651443-a7ed-42b1-8e60-60af2a54fbf1)
 >
-> You can resolve this by click 'More Info' and pressing 'Run anyway'
+> You can resolve this by clicking 'More Info' and pressing 'Run anyway'
 >
 > ![image](https://github.com/user-attachments/assets/f1537d49-7aac-4344-ba6a-77a01339e63f)
 >